spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/20-add-backup-location-dynamic.md

 This guide provides instructions for how to add a backup location in Palette using dynamic access credentials.
 You use the dynamic access credentials to authenticate Palette with the backup location service provider.
 Refer to the [Backup Location](/clusters/cluster-management/backup-restore#backuplocation) section to learn more about the supported service providers.

-Palette supports dynamic access credentials for backup locations.
 Depending on the infrastructure provider there may be limitations or different prerequisites.
-The following sections outline the prerequisites and the detailed steps to add a backup location using dynamic access credentials.
+The following sections outline the prerequisites and the detailed steps to add a backup location using dynamic credentials.

 ## Dynamic Credentials with AWS STS